simukappu/activity_notification/README.md

 When used in this manner, if a partial with the specified `:key` cannot be located it will use the partial defined in the `fallback` instead.
 In the example above this would resolve to `activity_notification/notifications/users/_default.html.(|erb|haml|slim|something_else)`.

-If you do not specify `:target` option,
+If you do not specify `:target` option like this,

 ```erb
 <%= render_notification(@notification, fallback: 'default') %>